Stephen Ferrando: Life

 At that time, missionaries were valued as facilitators for social improvement and uplift, and delegations were continually calling on Ferrando from the Asom, Khasis, Mundas, Karbis, Tiwas, Bodos, the Manipuris, Garos, Nagas and other tribes requesting that he assign priests, nuns, doctors, educationists and other personnel to their communities.
 In his annual report of 1945–46, Ferrando wrote: "This makes me very anxious, because if once a favorable occasion is lost, it is difficult to regain it".
 Missionaries such as L. Piasecki, A. Pianazzi, C. Vendrame and A. Ravalico expended themselves to conform and strengthen the Christians of the large and extensive diocese.

 On 10 April 1936, the Bishop's House went up in flames.
 Ferrando immediately began plans to build the diocese a proper catgedral with adjacent seminary, bishop's house and a resthouse for missionaries.
 At the beginning of 1937, Ferrando spent several weeks visiting villages and baptized hundreds of catechumens and confirmed two hundred others.

 During World War II, the British Government ordered the internment of most of the Italian and German missionaries throughout British India.
 While fifty-six of his missionaries were interned or expelled, he was left with thirty priests and twenty other clerics to staff the diocese.
 Believing it necessary to organize the local people to take up clerical positions, Ferrando founded the Missionary Sisters of Mary, Help of Christians (MSMHC) in 1942.
+This was the first indigenous congregation in the area.
 In 1962, he succeeded in setting up the St. Paul's Minor Seminary in Shillong.

-In early 1969, the Government of India declared that foreign missionaries must be recalled and replaced by locals.
-As a result of this, Ferrando submitted his resignation to Pope Paul VI and made way for an Indian citizen to be appointed.
+In early 1969, the Government of India declared that foreign missionaries must be recalled and replaced by locals; as a result of this, Ferrando submitted his resignation to Pope Paul VI and made way for an Indian citizen to be appointed.
 He was given the title Titular Archbishop of Troyna and retired to Italy, where he lived in his hometown of Genoa.

 Ferrando was a regular contributor of articles of missiological, cultural, anthropological, geographical and historical nature on the Assam Mission to such publications as the Bollettino Salesiano, Gioventù Missionaria and more.

 Ferrando died in Genoa on 21 June 1978.
+He was buried at the chapel of the St. Margaret’s Convent “Peachlands” in Laitumkrah, Shillong.